 13. Methods of Encryption

 Sensitive data may be protected by encryption.256bit AES is the minimum standard of encryption to be used in all cases.
 CSCS have best practice advice on data encryption to cover requests to encrypt data in the SDHS.
 It is the user’s responsibility to use appropriately complex encryption keys.

 It is the user’s responsibility to securely store the encryption keys.
 Loss of the encryptions keys render the data unrecoverable and disclosure of the keys to unauthorised users may jeopardise the confidentiality of the data.

 All electronic data stored within the SDHS study group drives is replicated to an off-site location according to a schedule.

 Access to the CSCS Main Server Room is managed in a controlled manner to ensure that an appropriate level of security is maintained at all times.
 All visitors requiring access to the MSR must follow the CSCS procedure.

 The CI / DM must inform the IGO and CSCS of employees that should be removed from the SDHS service.

 The CI and/or DM must ensure that only users with a valid reason to have access to the SDHS and the Study Data.
 It is the CI and/or DM’s responsibility to ensure that the access list for a study is promptly updated in the event of staff changes.
 This includes both SDHS Users and External Collaborators.

-CSCS reserves the right to remove user’s access if the CHRIS system indicates they have left the University.
+Data managers will be asked to send in a return annually confirming current users for each study.
+CSCS reserves the right to remove user’s access if their name is not on the annual return or if the CHRIS system indicates they have left the University.

 The IGO may audit the group storage areas to ensure that access is limited to the correct individuals and that data is being used in line with the original REC application received for the study.